 On 1 April 2013, the FSA was abolished and the majority of its functions transferred to two new regulators: the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).
 On the same date, the Bank of England (BoE) took over the FSA's responsibilities for financial market infrastructures and the Financial Policy Committee (FPC) was established on a statutory basis.

-For an index of PLC's resources on the new regulatory structure, see A guide to the new UK financial services regulatory structure: index.
-This is one of a series of quick guides: see Quick guides.
+For an index of Practical Law's resources on the regulatory structure introduced by the Financial Services Act 2012, see A guide to the new UK financial services regulatory structure: index.

-This quick guide provides an overview of the reforms to the structure of UK financial services regulation made by the Financial Services Act 2012 (FS Act).
+This note provides an overview of the reforms to the structure of UK financial services regulation made by the Financial Services Act 2012 (FS Act).

 On 1 April 2013, the FSA was abolished and the majority of its functions transferred to two new regulators: the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA).
 These reforms were made by the FS Act, which also transferred supervisory responsibility for financial market infrastructures (FMIs), including clearing houses, from the FSA to the Bank of England (BoE) and placed the Financial Policy Committee (FPC), a committee of the BoE, on a statutory basis.

-Practical Law has a suite of notes on the new regulatory structure.
+Practical Law has a suite of notes on the regulatory structure introduced by the FS Act.
 For details, see Practice note, A guide to the new UK financial services regulatory structure: index (www.practicallaw.com/0-505-0103).

 For more information on the background to the reforms and for details of how the reforms developed, see Practice note, New UK regulatory structure: how the reforms developed (www.practicallaw.com/8-503-6293).